 I don't offer finance packages, believing that it detracts away from the car itself.
 It seems in some cases, retailing cars has actually become just another way to sell finance packages, and has become more lucrative for some than selling the car itself - it's a bizarre situation and is more like "the tail wagging the dog" Also some of the packages on offer are based on extortionate rates of interest, which given the current economic climate are wholly unethical.

 Expectations & Reality

 Just a quick note here about expectations, and reality.
-I know I've mentioned this already on another page in my site, but just to re-iterate that even with the best will in the world, and although I try to get these cars as good as I can, a car of ten, fifteen, twenty years plus, however good it is, is never going to be perfect, it's simply impossible, and what you're actually doing is buying a vehicle at a "certain point in time", which will have naturally suffered some deterioration and wear.
+I know I've mentioned this already on another page in my site, but just to re-iterate that even with the best will in the world, and although I try to get these cars as good as I can, a car of ten, fifteen, twenty, thirty years plus, however good it is, is never going to be perfect, it's simply impossible, and what you're actually doing is buying a vehicle at a "certain point in time", which will have naturally suffered some deterioration and wear.
 Obviously, some vehicles fare much better than others, and these are the vehicles that I try my uppermost to source.
 However, and I can't stress this enough, that those expecting total perfection from a car that's been in existence for quite some years, should ask themselves whether they are making the right choice.

 My advice is if you are embarking on a purchase of a Classic car for the very first time, do your research first, as it may not be for you.
 I'm not in anyway trying to discourage anyone, but merely to point out the realities, and to stress that running a classic vehicle is a very different experience than living with your average sanitised modern car.
 Personally, I think its much more much more enjoyable and rewarding, however equally, I accept, it may not be for everyone.
 As the old saying goes, one man's meat, is another man's poison.